 Schwalbe replaces David Cuillier, who returned to his associate professor duties full-time after being director since 2011.
 Schwalbe started her new job on July 1.

-A former editor at National Geographic magazine, Schwalbe is an associate professor and director of graduate studies for the school.
+A former editor at National Geographic magazine, Schwalbe is an associate professor and former director of graduate studies for the school.
 She teaches science and environmental journalism, reporting and editing.

 Schwalbe has won numerous awards, including being named the national journalism teacher of the year in 2015 by the by Scripps Howard Foundation and Association for Education in Journalism and Mass Communication.